EduardoMarciano/SC2/README.md

 ## Project Structure

-Client and Server module code is located in the src directory.
+The Client, Server, and AC module codes are located in the src directory

-The documentation is in the same directory, in a Jupyter Notebook named htttps.ipynb.
-(Only Available in Portuguese)
+The documentation is located in the doc directory.
+(Only available in Portuguese.)

-You can run the Jupyter Notebook using the following command:

-    jupyter notebook

-Or by using the VSCode extension or any other plugins available in your current IDE.

 ## Prerequisites